 There are lots of things we can all do to make our lives and homes more sustainable.

-This article gives some examples '50 ways to green your lifestyle'.
+This is a helpful article - '50 ways to green your lifestyle'.

 The choices we make today, as individuals, organisations and businesses, and the policies of our governments, will make a huge difference to the world we live in tomorrow.
 Especially to the extent we do or don't keep global warming below the threshold of 1.5 degrees.